Your first Toga app¶

 Please check the Tutorial Issues label on Github to see what’s currently broken.

 In this example, we’re going to build a desktop app with a single button, that prints to the console when you press the button.

 Set up your development environment¶

-python3 command.
-Create a working directory for your code and change to it.
+Make sure you installed the Toga prerequisites, such as Python 3 and the other libraries.
+Then create a working directory for your code and change to it.

 The recommended way of setting up your development environment for Toga is to install a virtual environment, install the required dependencies and start coding.
 To set up a virtual environment, run: